Cookieless Targeting Solutions in Programmatic

 What does cookieless Programmatic mean for users?

-Cookieless targeting means less ad personalisation for users, which they might dislike.
+Cookieless Programmatic means less ad personalisation for users, which they might dislike.
 Who likes to see irrelevant ads or 10 times the same ad in one day?
 But it also means more control over their data and privacy, which is a good thing.

 For advertisers, cookieless targeting in Programmatic Advertising means: more laws to comply with (GDPR, CCPA, etc.), a change of strategy to collect and share data, more difficulty to accurately target audience.
 But this also represents a chance to discover new audiences because advertisers will change their advertising strategy.